-- · Appointment of directors and officers - Notice and agenda of the 2022 Annual Stockholders' Meeting - Results of 2022 Annual Stockholders' Meeting and Organizational Board of Directors' Meeting - Acquisition and sale of Company shares by the directors, officers, and 10% owners - Press releases - Notice of analyst and investor briefings - Matters taken up at board meetings - Signing of subscription agreements with subsidiaries that are special purpose vehicles for development projects used by the AC Energy group - Declaration of cash dividends of six centavos (₱0.06) per share on the 38,315,838,177 issued and outstanding shares of the Company - Signing of Asset Purchase Agreement in connection with the sale of Power Barge 101 to MORE Power Barge, Inc. - Change in the Company's business address - Acquisition by the Company of the effective ownership interest of UPC Renewables Asia Pacific Holdings Pte.
-Ltd. and Mr. Rohner in UPC-AC Renewables Australia. - Acquisition by the Company of the ownership interest of UPC Philippines Wind Investment Co.
-BV and Stella Marie L. Sutton in their Philippine renewable energy companies and businesses - Acquisition by the Company of shares in Nature Renewable Energy Dev't Corporation (NAREDCO) - Approval of joint venture with Clean Tech Global Renewables, Inc. - The Company's signing of Amended and Restated Omnibus Loan and Security Agreement, Administration and Management Agreement, and Operations and Maintenance Agreement with SLTEC
+2022 disclosures In 2022, the Company filed, among others, unstructured disclosures involving the following: Unstructured disclosures Appointment of directors and officers Notice and agenda of the 2022 Annual Stockholders' Meeting Results of 2022 Annual Stockholders' Meeting and Organizational Board of Directors' Meeting Acquisition and sale of Company shares by the directors, officers. and 10% owners Press releases • Notice of analyst and investor briefings Matters taken up at board meetings • Signing of subscription agreements with subsidiaries that are special purpose vehicles for development projects used by the AC Energy group • Declaration of cash dividends of six centavos (₱0.06) per share on the 38,315,838,177 issued and outstanding shares of the Company • Signing of Asset Purchase Agreement in connection with the sale of Power Barge 101 to MORE Power Barge, Inc. • Change in the Company's business address Acquisition by the Company of the effective ownership interest of UPC Renewables Asia Pacific Holdings Pte.
+Ltd. and Mr. Rohner in UPC-AC Renewables Australia.
+Acquisition by the Company of the ownership interest of UPC Philippines Wind Investment Co.
+BV and Stella Marie L. Sutton in their Philippine renewable energy companies and businesses • Acquisition by the Company of shares in Nature Renewable Energy Dev't Corporation (NAREDCO) Approval of joint venture with Clean Tech Global Renewables, Inc. • The Company's signing of Amended and Restated

+The Company's signing of Amended and Restated Omnibus Loan and Security Agreement, Administration and Management Agreement, and Operations and Maintenance Agreement with SLTEC